 The Program requires student participation in numerous laboratory activities either on campus or on the premises of industrial partners, in line with a “learning by doing” approach.
 It also includes mandatory internships in private companies and lab-based thesis preparation activities carried out following a “project work” approach.

-The first semester of the first academic year is held in Modena Campus.
+The first semester of the First Academic year is held located in Modena Campus.
 Starting from second semester of first academic year all courses location will be Bologna Campus.

 Location: Modena Campus